 Spirit of Sydney is an ocean greyhound and her origins as a southern ocean 'round the world' racing yacht reflect in her thoroughbred handling and the chance to steer a real racing yacht in the southern ocean is an exhilarating experience in itself, an exhilaration matched by the soaring flight of wandering albatrosses as they lift off the wave tops and soar above the yacht.
 Adventurous guests of all abilities are catered for, (you don’t need to be an experienced sailor to lend a hand) as the yacht is easily shorthanded, and even non-sailors have returned as seasoned veterans of southern ocean sailing.

-Paradise Harbour, Lemaire Channel, Neumayer Channel, all offer dramatic scenery, but we will have the chance cruise these and many other less visited places, in depth.
+Paradise Harbour, Lemaire Channel, Neumayer Channel - all offer dramatic scenery, but we will have the chance to cruise these and many other less visited places, in depth.
 The chance to see this "Last Paradise" as part of a small and flexible group offers opportunities for adventures that are beyond the realms of travel by any other means.

 Spirit of Sydney is equipped with snow shoes and toboggans.
 Imagine tobogganing down virgin snow slopes, where surprised penguins gawk at ungainly humans!

-Days 21- 26 After a couple of exciting cruising….exploring….kayaking… weeks, we begin to watch for a weather window to sail back across the Drake and make a sailor's 'Rounding of the Horn'.
-Weather permitting, we may shelter behind the Cape and drop the kayaks in for the ultimate ‘tick of the box’….
-A chance to paddle around the notorious landmark.
-Its also possible to land and visit the Monument.
+Days 22, 23, 24 - After a couple of exciting weeks cruising….exploring….kayaking… weeks, we begin to watch for a weather window to sail back across the Drake and make a possible sailor's 'Rounding of the Horn'.

 All expeditioners will need to have a medical before departure as we are operating in a remote area, and its best for all concerned to have no surprises.

-Drysuits – you may bring your own, or hire from us for $200US for the duration of the trip.
+Included: Boreal Design kayaks, paddles with pogies, spray deck, pump, and lifejacket.
+We also have hand held VHFs, 2 hand held GPS.
+Drysuits are mandatory for safe kayaking – you may bring your own, or rent from us for the duration of the trip.